hwengineer/rf_linkbudget/README.md

 ## Changelog

+### 1.1.4
+added feature to use current simulation parameters in a callback function for a switch or attenuator

 ### 1.1.3
 fixed typo in the `setDirection` function of the SPDT switch

 ### 1.1.2
 added more unit tests